 Under the terms of the new guidelines, military homeowners who have orders to move do not have to be delinquent on their mortgage in order to qualify for a short sale.

 In order to meet the delinquency or hardship requirements, most military homeowners would skip mortgage payments (while ruining their credit and jeopardizing security clearances) – even if they could afford it – in order to sell their underwater homes.
-And the worst part is, once the homeowner has defaulted on their payments, the lender is not required to agree to a short sale and may choose instead to foreclose on the home.
+The worst part is that once the homeowner has defaulted on their payments, the lender is not required to agree to a short sale.
+They may choose instead to foreclose on the home.
 But under the new terms set by the Federal Housing Finance Agency, military members with PCS orders who are current on their loans do not have to show they are having financial difficulties to receive short sale consideration.

-This will make it considerably easier on families who are required to move as part of their obligation to the armed forces.
+This will make it considerably easier for families who are required to move as part of their obligation to the armed forces.

 If your short sale involved a VA-backed mortgage, the portion of your VA entitlement utilized on that loan will be inaccessible moving forward.
 The only way to get it back would be to repay the entitlement you lost, which is rarely – if ever – a good financial move.
 This means that it may be difficult to buy again after a short sale if you want to use a VA Loan.

 However, you may have enough remaining entitlement – also known as a second-tier entitlement – to purchase again without the need of a down payment.